 My meditation room is no more than an oversized closet, but it is the one place on earth devoid of other people and distractions, a place not even my husband is allowed to enter.
 It is a place of silence, a place where I experience the silence at my core.
 It is the one place I do nothing, absolutely nothing, nil, zilch, nada.
 This is a place of no striving, a place I listen to my heart.
 Strangely enough, it is the place where much of my inspirations for stories come to me.

 For me, all three spaces are an outright necessity.
-I think any creative person intent on find his/her bliss needs a space and a certain time of the day free from people, phones, TV, Internet.
+I think any creative person intent on finding his/her bliss needs a space and a certain time of the day free from people, phones, TV, Internet.
 I think of it as a space to bring forth what you are, and what you might be—a place of creative incubation.
 Often nothing happens at all, which is good.
 But if you’re in your sacred space at a certain time every day, something often will come to you, which is even better.

 Modern life has become so goal oriented on practical and economic issues that it’s become difficult to know which way to run next, which goal to chase after.
 It seems every minute demands something of you, and you end up like a hamster in a cage, running around a wheel, chasing, chasing, chasing the next thing on your list.
 The way, at least for me, to step off that wheel is by immersing myself in one of my three bliss stations, and shutting out everything else.